-The size of our distribution force and the results of our operations can be particularly impacted by adverse publicity regarding us, the nature of our independent distributors.
+The size of our distribution force and the results of our operations can be particularly impacted by adverse publicity regarding us, the nature of our independent distributor network, our products or the actions of our independent distributors.
 Specifically, we are susceptible to adverse publicity concerning:

-- suspicions about the legality and ethics of network marketing; - the ingredients or safety of our or our competitors' products; - regulatory investigations of us, our competitors and our respective products; - · the actions of our current or former distributors; and - public perceptions of network marketing generally.
+- suspicions about the legality and ethics of network marketing; - the ingredients or safety of our or our competitors' products; - regulatory investigations of us, our competitors and our respective products; - the actions of our current or former distributors; and - public perceptions of network marketing generally.